 (Finn teaching his dog how to crack an egg.)

 He had me at “trout”.
 When I was “younger” and before my beloved Finn was in the picture, I dated a man we’ll call Dave (since that was his name).
 Our compatibility in the kitchen was undeniable.
-I swooned over how confidently he navigated the spice aisle and his ability to deglaze a pan.
+I swooned over how confidently he navigated the spice aisle and his comfort de-glazing a pan-undeniable.

 That night he made a smoked trout dip which we spooned onto pieces of baguette that we casually pulled off as we leaned into the side of the kitchen counter and sipped wine.
 The salmon was marinating and the thin asparagus was about to be sautéed with shallots and garlic.
 He wore a white apron and tucked a small towel into the apron strings the way chefs do.
 I was not only in love with him because he loved cooking for me and letting me, for once, play the supporting role, but I was seduced by how he held a knife, letting it bounce across the cutting board.
 He would chop without looking, glancing up at me as his blade desecrated the garlic.